poolup-devs/poolup_backend/README.md

 POST request

-- Must provide username, email, password, first name, and last name.
+- Registers an account in the database by providing an email, first name, last name, and password of at least 8 digits.
-- Validates the information inputted by the user by following several requirements, as outlined below.
-- For each unmet requirement, an error message is returned in the response body.
-1. **Username is not unique** -> "A verified account already exists with this username!"
-2. **Signing up with the credentials of a pending, unverified account** -> "You must verify this account by checking your email!"
-3. **Password too short** -> "Password must be at least 8 characters long!"

-- Sends a confirmation email containing the following link: https://bruinpool.io/users/verify?token=TOKENATTACHEDHERE.
-The user must activate within **30 minutes** after signing up, or they must signup again.
+- The `username` property is updated by parsing the email.
 - The `school` property is updated by parsing the email.
 If the school cannot be identified during sign-up, the field is set to **null**, and the account will still be created.
     - To perform email parsing, a Schools collection is assumed to exist in the database that contains the two properties: emailDomain and school
-    - The associations can be stored in a JSON file and imported periodically to the database via the mongoexport command
+    - The associations are stored in a JSON file in /setup/schoolEmails.json and imported periodically to the database via the init_db command.
         - Example of JSON entry: {"emailDomain": "ucla", "school": "UCLA"}
         - This entry identifies the school 'UCLA' for the emails: "example@g.ucla.edu" and "example@ucla.edu"
 - A default profile pic of Bruinbear with random color is assigned